 Stockholders who wish to present proposals for inclusion in LSAC's proxy materials for LSAC's annual meeting of stockholders may do so by following the procedures prescribed in Rule 14a-8 under the Exchange Act of 1934, as amended.
-The first annual meeting date is unknown at this time.
-Once a tentative date is set by the Board, it will be disclosed in a subsequent quarterly report on Form 10-Q or current report on Form 8-K filed by LSAC, which will also include the time period within which stockholder proposals must be submitted to LSAC in order to be considered for inclusion in LSAC's proxy materials for that meeting.
+LSAC anticipates holding its first annual meeting on

+[], 2020.
+To be eligible, the stockholder proposals must be received by its Secretary at its principal executive office on or before [], 2020.
 Under SEC rules, you must have continuously held for at least one year prior to the submission of the proposal (and continue to hold through the date of the meeting) at least \$2,000 in market value, or 1%, of LSAC's outstanding stock in order to submit a proposal which you seek to have included in LSAC's proxy materials.
 LSAC may, subject to SEC review and guidelines, decline to include any proposal in LSAC's proxy materials.

-Stockholders who wish to make a proposal at LSAC's annual meeting, other than one that will be included in LSAC's proxy materials, must notify LSAC a reasonable time before LSAC mails the proxy statement for the next annual meeting.
-If a stockholder who wishes to present a proposal fails to notify LSAC a reasonable time before the proxy statement is mailed, the proxies that management solicits for the meeting will confer discretionary authority to vote on the stockholder's proposal if it is properly brought before the meeting.
+Stockholders who wish to make a proposal at LSAC's annual meeting, other than one that will be included in LSAC's proxy materials, must notify LSAC no earlier than [], 2020 and no later than [].
+If a stockholder who wishes to present a proposal fails to notify LSAC by [], 2020, the proxies that management solicits for the meeting will confer discretionary authority to vote on the stockholder's proposal if it is properly brought before the meeting.